Freight Shipping from San Antonio to St. Louis

 How much does it cost to ship freight from San Antonio to St. Louis?

-Full truckload (FTL) rates from San Antonio, TX to St. Louis, MO currently range from $2,217-$2,732 for a standard dry van load over the 1,031-mile route.
+Full truckload (FTL) rates from San Antonio, TX to St. Louis, MO currently range $2,217-$2,732 (roughly $2.15-$2.66 per mile over 1,031 miles).
 LTL shipments typically cost $767-$1,276 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Antonio to St. Louis?